EdWordy/Chip8-Emulator/README.md

 # Chip8-Emulator
-A chip8 emulator written in C using SDL.
+A chip8 emulator written in C using SDL2.

 ### OVERVIEW: